Kidney transplant risks and complications

 Cancer – including skin cancer

-There is a slightly increased risk of cancer.
+There is an increased risk of cancer.
 Very occasionally, this is through the donor – however, this is very rare, as the medical histories of all prospective donors are carefully checked.

 Transplant recipients have a much higher risk of skin cancer than the rest of the population.
 Protect your child’s skin from strong sunlight by dressing them in long-sleeved tops and trousers and a hat, and using high-factor sunscreen (at least SPF 30).